-MIS 190 - Introduction to Management Information Systems 3 hours.
-This first course in information theory covers the subjects of computer hardware and software, the system development process, principles of data management and modern computer-based information systems.
-Emphasis is placed on business problem analysis and determining how automation can contribute to satisfying business needs.
-Development of computer-based business applications.
+MIS 390 - Introduction to Management Information Systems 3 hours.
+This course in information theory covers the subjects of computer hardware and software, the system development process, principles of data management and modern computer-based information systems.
+Emphasis is placed on business problem analysis and development of computer-based business applications.
+Prerequisite: junior standing.